 - Information derived from genetic testing about an employee or family member’s embryo, fetus or newborn

 Your DNA should not affect your right to work.
 If an employer or insurance company discriminated against you based on genetic information, you may have a valid GINA claim.
 Discuss your case with a New York City employment discrimination attorney to learn more about your rights and options for relief.
-Our employment discrimination attorneys serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees employment discrimination cases in New Jersey, Pennsylvania & Washington D.C.
+Call us at 800-807-2209 for a free consultation.